How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 They will make you very efficient at running slow and burning fat.

-Your heart will not have to work as hard, you will gain endurance, build capillary beds providing your working muscles with even greater oxygen carrying capacity among many other positive physiological changes.
+Your heart will not have to work as hard, you’ll gain endurance and build capillary beds.
+This provides your working muscles with greater oxygen carrying capacity.

 Hydrogen ions are the cause of our not being able to maintain the pace.

 Runners don’t always know that.
-They confuse lactic acid as the main reason, only partly true.
+They confuse lactic acid as the main reason.

 What running at slower paces will not do is teach you how to handle lactic acid clearance.